hekri-d/SteamProps/README.md

 celsius as units otherwise the default (kelvin) will be used.

 3.Tap spacebar twice to calculate.
-This can be used as a shortcut so that you don't need to use the mouse all the time.
+This can be used as a shortcut so that you don't need to use the mouse all the time [Desktop only].